Afiru21/Development/README.md

 # Visual designs for web pages
 **Wireframes**

+I used draw.io to help me create this viusula design for the web pages.

 # alternative design options
 *These are some alternative design options for the web pages*

+Alternative options :
+- Adobe XD

 # Technical documentation